Shopper Marketing Strategy: A Guide for CPG Brands

 The Conversion Stage

-3. Customer service: Offer an exceptional experience through the sale and beyond.
+3. Customer Service: Offer an exceptional experience through the sale and beyond.
 This may come as no surprise, but the service offered (or lack thereof) can make or break your brand.
 Make your experience extraordinary.

 Jump Start Your Sales Velocity